 Oats might reduce cholesterol and blood sugar levels, and help control appetite by making you feel full.
 Oat bran might work by keeping the gut from absorbing substances that can lead to heart disease, high cholesterol, and diabetes.
 Oats seem to reduce swelling when applied to the skin.

-Oat bran and whole oats are used for heart disease and high cholesterol.
-They are also used for high blood pressure, diabetes, cancer, dry skin, and many other conditions, but there is no good scientific evidence to support these other uses.
+Oat bran and whole oats are used for heart disease, high cholesterol, and diabetes.
+They are also used for high blood pressure, cancer, dry skin, and many other conditions, but there is no good scientific evidence to support these other uses.

 Uses & Effectiveness ?

 Likely Effective for

 - Heart disease.
 Oats contain fiber.
 Eating a diet high in fiber, such as 3.6 grams of oats daily, reduces the risk for heart disease.

 - High cholesterol.
 Eating oats, oat bran, and other soluble fibers can somewhat reduce total and low-density lipoprotein (LDL or "bad") cholesterol when consumed as part of a diet low in saturated fat.

 Possibly Effective for

 - Diabetes.
 Eating a diet rich in whole grains, including oats and oat bran, might help prevent diabetes.
 It might also help improve blood sugar control and lower cholesterol levels in people with diabetes.